Luos-io/Documentation/src/pages/high/pyluos.md

 > **Note:** To get back to the container default name, set a void name (`""`).

 ### Get a node statistics
 Nodes are able to send back some values representing the sanity of a node.
-You can use it to evaluate The Luos needs depending on your particular configuration.
+You can use it to evaluate the Luos needs depending on your particular configuration.
-The RAM usage of Luos depend on the number of messages the node have to treat and the max luos loop delay.
+The RAM usage of Luos depends on the number of messages the node has to treat and the max Luos loop delay.

 ```python
 device.container_alias.luos_statistics